[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 It always makes me happy when my ideological opponents come out and say eloquently and openly what I’ve always secretly suspected them of believing.
 It’s even better when the person involved is a celebrity, and I can tell people “Hey!
 I argued with a celebrity!”

-My natural instinct is to give some of the reasons why I think Arthur is wrong, starting with the history of the “noble lie” concept and moving on to some examples of why it didn’t work very well, and why it might not be expected not to work so well in the future.
+My natural instinct is to give some of the reasons why I think Andrew is wrong, starting with the history of the “noble lie” concept and moving on to some examples of why it didn’t work very well, and why it might not be expected not to work so well in the future.

 Then if the stress ends up bursting an aneurysm in his brain, I can dance on his grave, singing: